Equivalences of biprojective almost perfect nonlinear functions: Introduction

-In Section \ref{sec_pre}, we will recall the basic definitions including projective and biprojective polynomials.
+{ In Section \ref{sec_pre}, we recall the basic definitions including projective and biprojective polynomials.
 Then in Section \ref{sec_apn}, we will prove that a new family of biprojective APN functions exists.
 In Section \ref{seq_equiv}, we introduce our technique.
-Then we concentrate on the $(1,q)$-biprojective APN family introduced by Carlet, and provide equivalence and enumeration results specific to that family in Section \ref{sec:carlet}.
-Section \ref{sec_cent} is devoted to computing a centralizer condition for all the known families that will be used in later sections.
-In Sections \ref{sec:inside} and \ref{sec_between}, we prove our all remaining equivalence and enumerations results.
+In Sections \ref{sec:inside} and \ref{sec_between}, we prove our equivalence and enumerations results.
 The main results here are Theorem~\ref{thm:counts} and \ref{thm:between}.
-Finally, in Section \ref{sec_walsh}, we compute the Walsh spectrum of the new family.
+A special case of Theorem~\ref{thm:counts} is treated In Appendix \ref{sec:carlet} where we concentrate on the $(1,q)$-biprojective APN family introduced by Carlet, and provide equivalence and enumeration results specific to that family.
+Finally, in Appendix \ref{sec_walsh}, we compute the Walsh spectrum of the new family. }